DewofyourYouth/dew-blog/content/post/the-80th-yahrtzeit-of-sam-shore/index.md

 Sam Shore / Shmarya Saranduk was the oldest son of [Hyman and Sarah Shore](/post/hyman-and-sarah) and was apparently a rather intimidating personality.
 He was Sabbath observant and religious, even in America.
-My father tells me that he was the first president of Sons of Jacob Synagogue in Providence, RI.
-An Orthodox Synagogue, now a protected historical site.
+My father tells me that he was the first president of [Sons of Jacob Synagogue](https://www.sonsofjacobsynagogue.net/) in Providence, RI.
+An Orthodox Synagogue, Sons of Jacob is now a [protected historical site](https://preservation.ri.gov/sites/g/files/xkgbur406/files/pdfs_zips_downloads/national_pdfs/providence/prov_douglas-avenue-29_sons-of-jacob-synagogue.pdf).
 He also said that his son's financed the building.
 Personally, I remember going to Sons of Jacob as a child and seeing his name displayed prominently in various places, although I don't remember all the details.
 He also had an entrepreneurial spirit.
 He was a colorful personality and was often cast as protagonist in tall tales about great strength and somewhat unchecked aggression.
 This tendency is demonstrated in some of the notes below.